 Broomtail Grouper, Mycteroperca xenarcha

-The Broomtail Groupers have elongated, robust, and compressed bodies that are light-brown in color and feature elongated dark brown blotches with white centers (giving them the appearance of “lipstick kiss marks”).
-They have a projecting lower jaw with prominent canine teeth and the gill covers are notched and strongly serrated.
-The second to seventh dorsal spines are of equal length, a key to identification.
-The caudal fin has a jagged rear edge for which it receives its common name is derived from this characteristic feature.
+The Broomtail Groupers have elongated, robust, and compressed bodies that are light-brown in color and feature elongated dark brown blotches with white centers (giving the appearance of “lipstick kiss marks”).
+They have a projecting lower jaw with prominent canine teeth and their gill covers are notched and strongly serrated.
+Their second to seventh dorsal spines are of equal length, a key to identification.
+Their caudal fin has a jagged rear edge; its common name is derived from this characteristic feature.

-The Broomtail Grouper are found associated with reefs, rocky areas and mangrove estuaries at depths up to 225 feet.
-They reach a maximum length of 150 cm (59 inches) and are up to 45.4 kg (100 pounds) in weight.
+The Broomtail Groupers are found in reefs, rocky areas, and mangrove estuaries at depths up to 225 feet.
+They reach a maximum length of 150 cm (59 inches) and weigh up to 45.4 kg (100 pounds).
 They are found in all Mexican waters of the Pacific with the exception of the northern third of the Sea of Cortez.
-Although they are widespread they are not abundant and there is limited behavioral information available.
+Although widespread, they are not abundant and little is known about their behavioral patterns.

-The Broomtail Grouper is most likely confused with the Gulf Grouper, Mycteroperca jordani (fourth and fifth dorsal spines longest) and the Goldspotted Sand Bass, Paralabrax auroguttatus (very long third dorsal spine).
+The Broomtail Grouper is most likely confused with the Gulf Grouper, Mycteroperca jordani (fourth and fifth dorsal spines being the longest) and the Goldspotted Sand Bass, Paralabrax auroguttatus (very long third dorsal spine).

-The Broomtail Grouper is an important fish in the Sea of Cortez.
-They are considered to be an excellent food fish, are sold commercially, and are a prime target of the sports fishing industry.
+The Broomtail Groupers are important fish in the Sea of Cortez.
+They are considered an excellent food fish, are sold commercially, and are a prime target of the sports fishing industry.